BaffourAdu/bboampong/content/how-to-build-a-graphql-server-using-laravel-part-3/index.md

 ```

 #### 5. Mutations
 With `REST`, a [Query](/how-to-build-a-graphql-server-using-laravel-part-3/#4-queries) is equivalent to a `GET` request and `Mutations` are equivalent to `POST / PUT / PATCH / DELETE` requests.
-It's recommended that one doesn't use GET requests to modify data.GraphQL is similar.
+It's recommended that one doesn't use GET requests to modify data, GraphQL is similar.
 A `Query` reads data and a `Mutation` modifies or writes data.

 By convention, we put all our mutations in a root `Mutation` as shown below:
 ```javascript